I attend a lot of meetings.

 Found myself using this one as Google questions or Google Q&A sounds so lame.
 We spent part of 2018 having a contest on how many we could get in one month.

-It’s not really rocket science and you would be surprised on how many users DONT click on the questions!
-Here’s one we did earlier.
-Its really called featured snippets or Organic answer boxes!
+It’s not really rocket science and you would be surprised at how many users DONT click on the questions!
+It’s really called featured snippets or Organic answer boxes!

 Clients strangely were not that impressed?
 More here.